danjlawson/DST_parallel/README.md

 * There are some interactive components of the scripts, so do read the comments.
 * Over time, external links may become broken.
 Please examine the reason why you are sent to the link and check that it
+* There may be steps that are required, such as the creation of ssh keys, that are impartially described above.

 ## Running without VirtualBox